euqen/mongoose-paranoid-plugin/README.md

 ### Soft deletion behavior

-The behavior of remove method is also very expicit.
+The behavior of remove method is also very explicit.
 If you enabled soft deletion in your schema, `remove` method will mark the document with deletedAt field.
 Otherwise the document will be completely removed.
 You can also use `paranoid` method before removing to enable/disable soft deletion.

 ## Copyright